cmap/lincs-workshop-2020/README.md

 `notebooks/cell_fitness`

-Similar to gene expression, there are ongoing efforts at the Broad Institute and other LINCS centers to generate perturbational signatures of cell viability.
-The notebooks in this section contain exploratory analyses of cell viability data generated using the [PRISM](https://www.theprismlab.org/) assay.
+Similar to gene expression, there are ongoing efforts at the Broad Institute and other LINCS centers to generate perturbational signatures of cell fitness.
+The notebooks in this section contain exploratory analyses of perturbational cell viability data generated using the [PRISM](https://www.theprismlab.org/) assay.

 # References